 When I connect BirdEye, I can see the businesses under my Agency, but I can't see the Locations under those businesses.
 How can I map by Location?

-When you add credentials to BirdEye, you will be asked for the following three things:
+When you add credentials to BirdEye, you will be asked for three things:

 - Account Label